flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 _Resources_ are the "materials" used by programs to do their work, and can be divided into four categories: storage, computation, communication, and interfaces.
-Examples of storage include files, databases, caches, search engines, and more.
-Computation examples include processes, threads, actors, background jobs, and parallel jobs.
-Communication examples include HTTP requests and message queues.
-Interfaces typically include screens and the systems used to display stuff on them: gui toolkits, browsers and the DOM, etc.
+Examples of storage include files, databases, caches, and search engines.
+Computation examples include processes, threads, actors, background jobs, and core.async processes.
+For communication there are HTTP requests, message queues, and event buses.
+Interfaces typically include keyboard and mouse, plus screens and the systems used to display stuff on them: gui toolkits, browsers and the DOM, etc.

 Specialized resources are built on top of more general-purpose resources.
-(You might refer to these specialized resources _services_ or _components_.)
+(Some refer to these specialized resources as _services_ or _components_.)
 We start with hardware and build virtual resources on top.
-For example, with storage the OS starts with disks and memory and creates the filesystem as a virtual storage resource on top.
+With storage, the OS starts with disks and memory and creates the filesystem as a virtual storage resource on top.
 Databases like Postgres use the filesystem to create another virtual storage resource to handle use cases not met by the filesystem.
 Recently we've even seen databases like Datomic use other databases like Cassandra or DynamoDB as their storage layer.
 Browsers create their own virtual environments and introduce new resources like local storage and cookies.

 For computation, the OS introduces processes and threads as virtual resources representing and organizing program execution.
 Erlang